hazard-ready/disaster-preparedness/README.md

 * `heading` : A human-readable heading that describes the content of this shapefile, to be displayed on the page.
 * `lookup_value` : The value of the unique identifier in the shapefile (e.g. an intensity value or a hazard classification).
 This field can be empty; if it is then the rest of this row will be applied to every available value.
 * `intensity` : Relative severity scaled from 0-100, to display graphically on the page.
 If this is empty, or if a value is provided for `image`, it will simply not be displayed.
-* `image` : The file name for an image, stored `cascadiaprepared/static/img`, that illustrates the severity.
+* `image` : The file name for an image, stored in `cascadiaprepared/static/img`, that illustrates the severity.
 If this is empty it won't be displayed.
 If there is a value here, it overrides the value of `intensity`.
 * `text` : The explanatory text to be displayed in the relevant section and subsection when the user chooses a location that matches this row's criteria.

 You can have any number of sections and subsections, but every row must be a unique combination of `shapefile`, `section`, `subsection` and `lookup_value`.
 If you define more than one row for the same permutation, only the last one in the file will actually be used.